Skip to content

 Short answers, pulled from the story.

-Who commanded the Austrian forces at the Battle of Fombio?
+Who commanded the French and Austrian forces at the Battle of Fombio?

-Where was the Battle of Fombio fought relative to other locations?
+Why was the Battle of Fombio strategically decisive?

-How many casualties did the Austrians suffer during the Battle of Fombio?
+How did General Laharpe die at the Battle of Fombio?